ibm-cloud-docs/openshift/openshift_routes.md

 ## Overview
 {: #routes-overview}

 A router is deployed by default to your cluster and functions as the ingress point for external network traffic.
 The router listens on the public host network interface, unlike your app pods that listen only on private IPs.
 The router uses the service selector to find the service and the endpoints that back the service, and creates [routes](https://docs.openshift.com/container-platform/4.3/networking/routes/route-configuration.html){: external} that expose services as hostnames to be used by external clients.
 You can configure the service selector to direct traffic through one route to multiple services.
 You can also create either unsecured or secured routes by using the TLS certificate that is assigned by the router for your hostname.
 After you set up routes for your services, the router proxies external requests for route hostnames that you associate with services.
 Requests are sent to the IPs of the app pods that are identified by the service.
-Note that the router supports only the HTTP and HTTPS protocols.

 If you have a multizone cluster, one router is deployed to your cluster, and a router service is created in each zone.
 Note that the router service in the first zone where you have workers nodes is always named `router-default` in 4.3 clusters or `router` in 3.11 clusters, and router services in zones that you subsequently add to your cluster have names such as `router-dal12`.
 * To see the router services in each zone of your cluster, run `oc get svc -n openshift-ingress`.